Japicasa/Jedicut_over_USB_ESP8266/README.md

 Jedicut/Tools/Heating:
 My board never had a heating control so I cannot advise here very much on Jedicut Heating control.
-I set my table speed and tune manually the wire intensity.
+I set my table speed and tune manually the wire heating intensity.
 I control the wire intensity because I think it will control the wire temperature more acurately....
 And is much to write about this.
 On the other hand the electronics you need for it is more complicated.
 The infrastucture for Heating control is in the driver and in the arduino code if you feel brave you can use the TX or RX pins of D1-mini as PWM output (in the wire less version).
 My recomendation for upgrading this SW would be use another D1-mini as an webserver that would receive Heating commands...
 Something todo...
 But as today Heating comands are just ignored.

 # The Arduino Side

 To manage the Arduino code you need Arduino IDE: https://www.arduino.cc/en/Main/Software (I used 1.8.3) And the Esp8266 board https://github.com/esp8266/Arduino adde in the boards manager.
-Please do not forget to install in your PC the painfull to install driver for th CH340 usb-to-uart chip Then you need one or two WeMos D1-mini https://es.aliexpress.com/store/product/D1-mini-Mini-NodeMcu-4M-bytes-Lua-WIFI-Internet-of-Things-development-board-based-ESP8266/1331105_32529101036.html?spm=a219c.12010612.0.0.3d8e6607QP3g1u
+Please do not forget to install in your PC the painfull to install driver for th CH340 usb-to-uart chip.
+Then you need one or two WeMos D1-mini https://es.aliexpress.com/store/product/D1-mini-Mini-NodeMcu-4M-bytes-Lua-WIFI-Internet-of-Things-development-board-based-ESP8266/1331105_32529101036.html?spm=a219c.12010612.0.0.3d8e6607QP3g1u

 First the pinout for controlling the board